-At Daniel Rosefelt & Associates, LLC, Attorney & CPA, our tax professionals have extensive experience negotiating installment agreements with the IRS and state taxing authorities.
-We know the advantages and disadvantages of such agreements, and how to conduct fruitful negotiations that achieve our clients’ goals.
+At Daniel Rosefelt & Associates, our tax professionals have extensive experience negotiating installment agreements with the IRS and state tax authorities.
+We know the advantages and disadvantages of such agreements and how to conduct fruitful negotiations that achieve our clients’ goals.

-Tax debt relief may be just a phone call away.
-Call us at 301.656.4424 for a no-obligation consultation.
-We serve clients throughout the U.S. and around the world from our offices in Bethesda, Maryland, and Washington, D.C.
+Tax relief may be just a phone call away.
+Contact us at (301) 656-4424 or reach out by completing our ten-second contact us form to know your real options.
+We serve clients throughout the U.S. and around the world from our offices in Bethesda, Maryland.

 Reaching An Installment Agreement Presents Many Challenges

-Negotiation of an installment agreement within the taxpayer’s ability to perform is often difficult, and requires substantial knowledge about IRS guidelines and regulations.
-Determination of the minimum monthly installment payment that will be acceptable to the government depends upon the application of specific IRS income and expense standards to the specific facts of the case.
-These regulations and guidelines include IRS local and national standards for allowable expenses that IRS Revenue Officers will use to evaluate your installment offer and proposed payment amount.
+Negotiation of a realistic installment agreement within the taxpayer’s means is often difficult and requires substantial knowledge about IRS guidelines and regulations.
+Determination of the minimum monthly installment payment that will be acceptable to the government depends upon the application of IRS income and expense standards to the facts of the case.
+These regulations and guidelines include IRS local and national standards for allowable expenses used to evaluate your installment offer and proposed payment amount.

-If the IRS is demanding immediate full payment or a payment plan that is substantially higher than you can afford to pay, call the tax professionals at Daniel Rosefelt & Associates, LLC, Attorney & CPA for help.
+If the IRS is demanding immediate full payment or a payment plan that is substantially higher than you can afford to pay, you should retain our legal counsel as soon as possible.
 We have substantial experience helping taxpayers negotiate the lowest possible monthly payment with the IRS.
-We also often work with state taxing authorities to negotiate payment plans for our clients’ state tax liabilities.
+We also often work with state taxing authorities to negotiate payment plans for our state tax liabilities.

 Qualifying For An Installment Agreement

 In order to submit an installment agreement, the IRS requires that a taxpayer file all delinquent returns and remain current on future filing obligations.
 Your installment agreement offer will not be considered or accepted until you have satisfied that requirement.
-If you have outstanding tax returns, we can prepare and file all returns necessary to bring you into compliance with your tax return filing obligations and enable you to qualify to submit an installment agreement proposal or another collection alternative.
+If you have outstanding tax returns, we can prepare and file all returns necessary to bring you into compliance and enable you to submit an installment agreement proposal or another collection alternative.